You found our list of the best indoor team building activities.

 The most critical element of a casino night is games.
 Be sure to set up plenty of casino-style games such as roulette wheels, Blackjack tables, and craps.
 Bringing in professional dealers is a nice touch, however you can use employee event staff as well.
 Other must-haves include fancy food, drinks, and entertainment.
 You can also giveaway prizes, and encourage a black-tie dress code.

-Improv shows are one of the best large group indoor team building activities.
+Improv shows are one of the best large group indoor team building activities for employees.
 Improv exercises help teammates develop quick-thinking and reacting skills, and the resulting laughter from the skits can create a sense of camaraderie between group members.
 Not to mention, these events can spark inside jokes that stoke future conversations.

 To host a team improv show, first choose a few improv games and explain the rules of each activity at the start of the skit.
 Next, ask for volunteers or select employees at random.
 Then, give the players a few moments to act out the scene in front of the audience.
 Unless your employees really get on a roll, two or three minutes per scene is typically sufficient.